-OhioMeansJobs-Readiness Seal The

-OhioMeansJobs-Readiness Seal is a formal designation that students can earn on their high school diplomas and transcripts indicating they have the personal strengths, strong work ethic and professional experience that businesses need.
+OhioMeansJobs-Readiness Seal The OhioMeansJobs-Readiness Seal is a formal designation that students can earn on their high school diplomas and transcripts indicating they have the personal strengths, strong work ethic and professional experience that businesses need.

-STEM and STEAM Schools STEM schools focus on the infusion of high-level mathematics, technology, engineering and science into curriculum.
+STEM and STEAM Schoolsfocus on the infusion of high-level mathematics, technology, engineering and science into curriculum.
 STEAM schools infuse the arts and design with STEM.